Michigan coach Juwan Howard suspended for rest of regular season after hitting Wisconsin assistant, sparking brawl

 "Someone had touched me, and I think it was very uncalled for, for them to touch me, as we were verbalizing and communicating with one another," he said.
 "So, that's what ended up happening.
 That's what escalated it."

-Gard told CBS Sports he called the timeout to afford his backups more time to avoid a backcourt violation.
+Gard told CBS Sports he called the timeout to afford his backups more time to avoid a 10-second violation.

 "We only had 4 seconds to get the ball past half court," he said.
 "I didn't want to put my bench guys in that position of scrambling, so I took the timeout.
 He did not like that when he came through the handshake line."